8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 Method 6: Update your Device Drivers

-1. Firstly, right click on My Computer.
+1. First, right-click on My Computer.

 2. Then select Properties from the drop-down menu.